-RRI provides a 401(k) plan covering all eligible employees.
-An employee is eligible for participation by completing 1,000 hours of service and attaining the age of 21.
-Under this plan, eligible employees may elect to defer a portion of their salary subject to Internal Revenue Service and plan limits.
+RRI sponsors a 401(k) plan which covers all employees who meet certain eligibility requirements.
+Under the plan, eligible employees may elect to defer a portion of their salary subject to Internal Revenue Service and plan limits.
 This plan provides for discretionary employer matching and nonelective contributions.
 Employer contributions are subject to a five-year vesting schedule.
 During the year ended December 31, 2018, RRI instituted an ongoing match of 50% of employee contributions up to a maximum of 3% of salary.
 During the year ended December 31, 2023, RRI amended the match to be 100% of employee contributions on the first 3% of salary and 50% of employee contributions for the next 6% of salary.
-Contribution expense recognized by RRI was \$47,766 and \$57,438 for the years ended December 31, 2023 and 2022, respectively.
+Contribution expense recognized by RRI was \$52,580 and \$47,766 for the years ended December 31, 2024 and 2023, respectively.